ehmatthes/pcc_2e/deploying_django/deploying_to_heroku.md

 ### Continuing the deployment

 At this point, you can return to page 456 in the book, and refine your deployment.
 The rest of the chapter shows you how to update your project once its deployed.
 The focus is on making a few important security modifications, and adding custom error pages.
+You'll also see how to destroy the deployed version of the project.